 There is not a lot of statistical information available on popularity of music in Australia prior to 1940, so this is probably as far back as I shall be able to go!

 There has been a lot of demand for updated chart information following the publication of AUSTRALIAN CHART BOOK 1970-1992.
-Seventeen years on, I have now published AUSTRALIAN CHART BOOK 1993-2009 which was published in 2010.
-This replaces the previously published AUSTRALIAN CHART BOOK 1993-2005.
+Seventeen years later, in 2010, I published AUSTRALIAN CHART BOOK 1993-2009.

 Charts used for this book are from "Australian Music Report", which continued publishing weekly top 100 charts till the end of 1998, when it ceased publication.
 Since the beginning of 1999, I have continued compiling, but not publishing, weekly charts; singles have continued as a top 100, while albums have been top 50 lists.